manyoeur/Introduction-to-Linux/chapter4-getting-help.md

 ```
 Many beginning Linux users find info pages to be easier to read.
 They are often written more like "lessons" while man pages are written purely as documentation.
 ### 4.2.13 Step 13
-While viewing the info page from the previous step, type Shift and the letter h to see a list of movement commands.
+While viewing the info page from the previous step, type Shift and the letter ```h``` to see a list of movement commands.
 Note that they are different from the movement commands used in man pages.
 After reading the movement commands, type the letter l (lowercase L) to return to viewing the document.
 ### 4.2.14 Step 14
-Use the movement commands to read the info page for the date command.
+Use the movement commands to read the info page for the ```date``` command.
 When you are done, put your cursor anywhere on the line that reads *Examples of date:: and then press the Enter key.
-A new document will be displayed that shows examples of date.
+A new document will be displayed that shows examples of ```date```.
 ### 4.2.15 Step 15
-Type the l key to return to the previous screen.
-When you are finished reading, type q to exit the info page.
+Type the ```l``` key to return to the previous screen.
+When you are finished reading, type ```q``` to exit the info page.
 ### 4.2.16 Step 16
-Another way of getting help is by using the --help option to a command.
-Most commands allow you to pass an argument of --help to view basic command usage:
+Another way of getting help is by using the ```--help``` option to a command.
+Most commands allow you to pass an argument of ```--help``` to view basic command usage:

 ```date --help```
 ```